Twenty-first Amendment to the United States Constitution: Background

 The Eighteenth Amendment to the Constitution had ushered in a period known as Prohibition, during which the manufacture, distribution, and sale of alcoholic beverages was illegal.
 The enactment of the Eighteenth Amendment in 1919 was the crowning achievement of the temperance movement, but it soon proved highly unpopular.
 Crime rates soared under Prohibition as gangsters, such as Chicago's Al Capone, became rich from a profitable, often violent, black market for alcohol.
 The federal government was incapable of stemming the tide: enforcement of the Volstead Act proved to be a nearly impossible task and corruption was rife among law enforcement agencies.
 In 1932, wealthy industrialist John D. Rockefeller Jr. stated in a letter:

-"When Prohibition was introduced, I hoped that it would be widely supported by public opinion and the day would soon come when the evil effects of alcohol would be recognized.
+When Prohibition was introduced, I hoped that it would be widely supported by public opinion and the day would soon come when the evil effects of alcohol would be recognized.
 I have slowly and reluctantly come to believe that this has not been the result.
-Instead, drinking has generally increased; the speakeasy has replaced the saloon; a vast army of lawbreakers has appeared; many of our best citizens have openly ignored Prohibition; respect for the law has been greatly lessened; and crime has increased to a level never seen before."
+Instead, drinking has generally increased; the speakeasy has replaced the saloon; a vast army of lawbreakers has appeared; many of our best citizens have openly ignored Prohibition; respect for the law has been greatly lessened; and crime has increased to a level never seen before.

 As more and more Americans opposed the Eighteenth Amendment, a political movement grew for its repeal.
 However, repeal was complicated by grassroots politics.
 Although the U.S. Constitution provides two methods for ratifying constitutional amendments, only one method had been used up until that time: ratification by the state legislatures of three-fourths of the states.
 However, the wisdom of the day was that the lawmakers of many states were either beholden to or simply fearful of the temperance lobby.

 Proposal and ratification

 The Congress adopted the Blaine Act, which proposed the Twenty-first Amendment, on February 20, 1933.

 The proposed amendment was adopted on December 5, 1933.
 It is the only amendment to have been ratified by state ratifying conventions, specifically selected for the purpose.

 The Twenty-first Amendment ending national prohibition also became effective on December 5, 1933.
 The Acting Secretary of State William Phillips certified the amendment as having been passed by the required three-fourths of the states at 5:49 p.m.
 EST, just 17 minutes after the passage of the amendment by the Utah convention.
-President Roosevelt then issued a proclamation following the passage and certification of the amendment which stated in part the following: "I trust in the good sense of the American people that they will not bring upon themselves the curse of excessive use of intoxicating liquors to the detriment of health, morals and social integrity.
+President Roosevelt then issued a proclamation, stating in part: "I trust in the good sense of the American people that they will not bring upon themselves the curse of excessive use of intoxicating liquors to the detriment of health, morals and social integrity.
 The objective we seek through a national policy is the education of every citizen towards a greater temperance throughout the nation."
-The end of prohibition was thought to be responsible for the creation of a half million jobs.
+A contemporary newsreel quoted a prediction of the creation of 500,000 jobs due to the end of prohibition.

-The various responses of the 48 states is as follows:
+The various responses of the 48 states are as follows:

 The following states ratified the amendment: